U.S. Navy Builds on Philippine Partnership with VP-10

 |0

-This work, U.S. Navy Builds on Philippine Partnership with VP-10 [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Navy Builds on Philippine Partnership with VP-10, by PO1 Ashley Guire, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT